Nytpng/MonkeSpeed/README.md

-This is my first mod so it really isn't that interesting.
+First Mod!

+This mod is used to find people's speeds in game

 Instructions are in the release